mickem/www.nsclient.org/docs/download.md

+---
+hide:
+  - navigation
+  - toc
+---

 # Download

 Everything is published on GitHub.
-Pick the piece you need — the **agent** goes on the machines you want to monitor, the **command line client** goes wherever you want to drive them from.
+Pick the piece you need — the **agent** goes on the machines you want to monitor, the **fleet server** goes on one host and configures all of them, and the **command line client** goes wherever you want to drive them from.

 <div class="downloads" markdown="1">
 <div class="download-card" markdown="1">